Frequently Asked Questions

 Q: Are Working Healthy premiums an allowable IRWE expense?

-A: No, however they are an allowable expense for Food Stamps.
+A: No, however they are an allowable expense for the Supplemental Nutritional Assistance Program (SNAP).

 Q: Is assistance available for help paying Medicare Part D prescription drug co-pays?